JakeTiritilli/BoardGameEnvironment/PlanOfAttack.md

 # Plan of Attack

 The development of this application will be managed through the use of Git and GitHub.
-We have decided that we will be using the Intellij IDEA IDE as our primary development environment.
 The program will be written in Java 8 and will use the JavaFX platform for creating the GUI.

 ## Division of Work